Wind Power

 Online Wind Power Calculator

-The calculator below can be used to calculate available power from windmills:
+The calculator below can be used to calculate the available power from a windmill:

 Generated Wind Energy

-The energy generated by a windmill depends on the power generation as indicated above - and how often, or how many hours the wind blows - or more scientifically - the "wind speed frequency distribution" at the actual location.
+The energy generated over time depends on the wind mill potential power generation (as indicated above) - and how often, or how many hours the wind blows - or more scientifically - the "wind speed frequency distribution" at the actual location.

 The total energy generated over a year can be calculated by summarizing the power generation for all velocities (ranging from the actual windmill cut-in speed to the shut-down speed) multiplied with the no. of hours the wind blows at the actual speeds.

-A typical wind speed frequency distribution diagram with energy produced at the different velocities are indicated below.
+A typical wind speed frequency distribution diagram with energy produced at the different velocities is indicated below.

 wind speed frequency distribution diagram